zohrehTofighi/Clustering_on_Country_Dataset/README.md

 total_fer: The number of children that would be born to each woman if the current age-fertility rates stay the same

 gdpp: The GDP per capita.
 Calculated as the Total GDP divided by the total population

+## Libraries Used

+pandas, numpy, matplotlib, seaborn, sklearn, plotly

+## Model Used

+The project evaluates and compares four clustering algorithms: KMeans,DBSCAN,Agglomerative Clustering,Mean Shift

+It also includes PCA (Principal Component Analysis) for: Dimensionality reduction,Visual comparison of clusters

+## Evaluation & Visualization

+Cluster visualizations using PCA-reduced 2D plots

+Model comparison based on how well clusters are separated

+Heatmaps and plots for better interpretability